MarufZak/study-logs/linux-command-line/README.md

 _gzip_

 Is used to compress specified files.
+Accepts input from stdin.
 It replaces original specified file with one ending with `.gz`, with reduced size:

 `gzip filename`